 Step 3.
 Course of Action (COA) Development: The team develops a minimum of three different Courses of Action (ways) to reach your desired end-state.
-Each of these developed COAs must support the successful conclusion reached during step 1, and each be as unique as possible.
+Each of these developed COAs must support the successful conclusion reached during step 1, and each is as unique as possible.
 Think of this step as collective brainstorming.
-Remember, all input is valid and make sure you seek input from all team members.
-Common sense dictates, but if you’ve properly selected and educated your team you should value their input.
+Remember, all input is valid, and make sure you seek input from all team members.
+Common sense dictates, but if you’ve properly selected and educated your team, you should value their input.

 Step 4.
 Course of Action (COA) Analysis: Each identified COA is assessed for strengths and weaknesses.
-Again, I’ll repeat: make sure you take into account input from all stakeholders and team members.
+Again, I’ll repeat: make sure you consider input from all stakeholders and team members.
 Think of this step as your troubleshooting phase.
 Make it as objective as possible and try to think outside the box.

 Step 5.
-Course of Action (COA) Comparison: Results of the analysis are compared, and overall strengths and weaknesses determined.
-At the conclusion of this phase the planning team should have reached a consensus on the preferred way ahead.
+Course of Action (COA) Comparison: Results of the analysis are compared, and overall strengths and weaknesses are determined.
+After this phase, the planning team should have reached a consensus on the preferred way ahead.
 “Pros and cons” are listed and briefed for each identified COA.